BlinkDL/RWKV-LM/README.md

 Try x = 0.01 first.

-## Better Learning Rate Schedule via Variantional Method of Loss Curve
+## Better Learning Rate Schedule via Variational Method of Loss Curve

 I propose a simple new method to find better LR schedules.
 The method is cost-efficient and practical for large LMs.
-The takeaway is we can model the loss curve dynamics (phenomenology) w.r.t. the LR, and a nice closed-form LR curve can be directly computed from it using variantional method.
+The takeaway is we can model the loss curve dynamics (phenomenology) w.r.t. the LR, and a nice closed-form LR curve can be directly computed from it using variational method.
 Moreover we can predict the final loss with reasonable accuracy.

 UPDATE: In "Conclusion 1.", use the best-fitting regime (ignore the initial steps where our approximations break down) to fit the parameters.